 You can read more about that story here.

 What does this mean for individuals who have their heart replaced with a piece of mechanical machinery?
-Does this mean that they are not able to affect others, because there is no electromagnetic field radiating from the heart, or feel the effects of others?
+Does it render them incapable of affecting others, because there is no electromagnetic field radiating from their heart, or of being affected by others’ electromagnetic fields?

 Does this mean that all of our internal organs, including our brain, serve solely biological functions?
-Does this mean that our thoughts, feelings, emotions, perception of the world and various factors that are associated with consciousness originate from outside of the body?
+Or that our thoughts, feelings, emotions, and perception of the world originate from outside of the body?
 What do you think?

-Imagine if all of the organs were one day able to be replaced with some sort of advanced technology that could mimic their biological function, including the brain.
+Imagine if all of the organs could one day be replaced with some sort of advanced technology that could mimic their biological function, including the brain.
 Would we still be the same?
 This concept brings up several interesting philosophical issues and questions, and that’s why it caught my attention.
 Feel free to share your thoughts about it in the comment section below.
-I also found it fairly significant and worth sharing because it represents another (positive) medical advancement that has the potential to save many lives.